On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks: Graphs and Evolving Graphs

-Notice that, since journeys are not reversible, the dynamic minimum cut size from a node $p_s$ to another $p_t$ is not necessarily equivalent to the value from $p_t$ to $p_s$.

-In the same way, various families of graph have been defined in graph theory (trees, planar graphs, grids, complete graphs, etc.), and several classes of evolving graphs have been characterized in the literature\cite{DBLP:journals/paapp/CasteigtsFQS12,DBLP:books/hal/Casteigts18}.
+In the same way, various families of graph have been defined in graph theory (trees, planar graphs, grids, etc.), and several classes of evolving graphs have been characterized in the literature~\cite{DBLP:journals/paapp/CasteigtsFQS12,DBLP:books/hal/Casteigts18}.
 Specifically, a class of evolving graphs groups all graphs that satisfy a specific set of properties.
+We recall or define some relevant classes to our work in Section \ref{sec:classes}.